GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 These can be used rather than creating your own.

 ## Register
 Allows users to create login details given a valid email and password.
 Password must be hashed and salted with both values being stored in the <code>idm.user</code> table.
-The user is given no roles by default.
+The user is given no roles, as well as being assigned the `user_status` of `ACTIVE`, by default.

 ### Path
 ```http